Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 **Security:**
 - [X] Decide to delete changing
-- [TODO] Add a little line in the Profile Information that if you need to change your security question, username, email, or name, contact an administrator.
+- [DONE] Add a little line in the Profile Information that if you need to change your security question, username, email, or name, contact an administrator.
-- [TODO] Make staff capable of changing ALL user information, including security question
+- [DONE] Make staff capable of changing ALL user information, including security question

 ---